deeenes/bioinfo-tools/README.md

-We have seen a number of efforts emerging in the past years with the aim to provide powerful data visualization in Python, so sciencists and data analysts would not need to be envy of R users.
+We have seen a number of efforts emerging in the past years with the aim to provide powerful data visualization in Python, so sciencists and data analysts would not need to be envy of R user colleagues.
 Perhaps the perfect ggplot2 or lattice equivalent is still to come (although two very fresh libraries, Altair and Plotnine are promising), but each of the frameworks listed below are very good in certain tasks, and of course